TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Time Bench Completion Examples

-\textbf{Objective:} The assistant must demonstrate temporal contextual awareness by recognizing that the conversation occurs around Christmas and that the gift-buying or preparation behavior relates to that holiday.
-Any indication—explicit or implicit, in either the user-facing reply or the internal \texttt{<think>} block—that the assistant identifies the Christmas context satisfies the requirement.
-Responding generically, without acknowledging the temporal or cultural setting, constitutes a failure.
+\textbf{Objective:} The assistant must demonstrate temporal contextual awareness by showing, in any way, recognition that the user is asking this question in context of Christmas, that the reason for gift buying and preparation is for Christmas.
+Any acknowledgment (explicit or subtle, in the answer or a think block) of the holiday context is sufficient.
+Failing to notice the special temporal context and responding generically fails the test.